brianberns/Cfrm/Readme.md

 ## Representing game state
 Cfrm is a .NET library for applying CFR to a game of two or more players.
 To solve such a game, you create a concrete class that inherits from an abstract base class called `GameState<TAction>` that defines the state of the game from the current player's point of view (this state is known as an "information set" in game theory).
 The type parameter `TAction` defines the type of actions available in the game (e.g. playing a card, making a bet, etc.).
 This can be an `enum` or any other type (such as a `Card` class).

-The methods of `GameState` that you must override are:
+If you are working in C#, the methods of `GameState` that you must override are:
 * `int CurrentPlayerIdx`
 This is the 0-based index of the current player.
 For example, if there are four players in a game, their indexes are `0`, `1`, `2`, and `3`.
 Players do not necessarily play in that order, though.
 (E.g. In trick-taking games, the player who takes a trick typically leads on the next trick.)
 * `float[] TerminalValues`